Knifed Up: Reginae Carter Reacts To Rumor She Bought A Pair Of New Boobs

 WELP.

 Reginae Carter is TIRED of being the topic of discussion and wants everyone asking questions about her to move it along.
-The daughter of Lil Wayne is being talked about for several reasons recently, one reason in regard to plastic surgery rumors.
+The daughter of Lil Wayne is being talked about for several reasons.
+One reason is in regard to plastic surgery rumors.
 After posting recent photos in lingerie on her IG account, the 21-year-old sparked rumors she went under the knife since her breasts appear larger than fans remembered.

 Reginae has seemingly clapped back at those claims.